Efficiency of solar panels and what impacts performance

 Quick Navigation:

-Understanding the efficiency and performance of solar panels is key in understanding whether they’re a good investment for you.
+Understanding the efficiency and performance of solar panels is key to knowing if they’re a good investment for you.
 Here’s what you need to know in 5 minutes or less!

 How efficient are solar panels and how will that change over time?